ottlinger/creadur-rat-examples/README.md

-# creadur-rat-examples - RAT Examples
+# Ever wondered how to use Apache Creadur RAT?
+Here's creadur-rat-examples

 Since living code is easier than documentation this project is supposed to contain some examples on how to configure Creadur RAT from ASF.